Developing bowel cancer immunotherapies that target DNA repair

 The protein made by MLH1 has been shown to influence cancer development through its control of two enzymes, called EXO1 and FAN1.
 When the MLH1 gene is mutated in cancer cells, the uncontrolled activity of EXO1 and FAN1 makes the genome (the entire set of DNA in a cell) unstable.

-The funding from Worldwide Cancer Research gives me the chance to pursue a novel and innovative idea that builds upon a well-established link between DNA repair pathways and immune-therapy.Dr Antonio Porro
+The funding from Worldwide Cancer Research gives us the opportunity to pursue a novel and innovative idea that builds upon a well-established correlation between DNA mismatch repair deficiency and cancer immunotherapy benefits

 Become a Curestarter and help us fund the next pioneering research project.